kokkos/array_ref/notes/jacksonville_minutes.rst

     * Carter: Still working on this, we think we are close to having this right.

 Specification
-    * Eric: Can the datatype by const?
+    * Eric: Can the datatype be const?
         * Carter: Yes.
         * Bryce: Operates like unique_ptr<> for const-ness
     * Tony: Are there use cases for using reference NOT being add_reference_t<value_type>